Billie Jo Spears

 Died: Dec.
 14, 2011

 After high school, Spears became a nightclub singer.
 She signed with United Artists in 1964 and worked with producer Kelso Herston.
 Spears then moved with Herston to Capitol Records and recorded "Harper Valley P.T.A."
 She scored a hit with her single, "He's Got More Love in His Little Finger."
-"Mr. Walker, It's All Over" hit the Top Five.
+"Mr. Walker, It's All Over," hit the top five on the country charts.

 Spears had to curtail her career when a nodule was discovered on one of her vocal cords.
 She spent six months unable to speak, and it took a full year for her to recover.
 Upon her return, Spears recorded on different independent labels.
 In 1974, polyps were discovered in her larynx, and doctors feared she would lose her voice for good.
 Although she spent another six months in silence, Spears returned to United Artists at the end of the year and recorded "See the Funny Little Clown."
-However, she had her first number one hit with the follow-up, "Blanket on the Ground," in 1975.
+Her biggest recording success came with her first number one hit "Blanket on the Ground," in 1975.